Oil Pet Portrait Stories

 Iain

 Iain and his wife initially wanted the portrait of their horse without tack.
 However sadly when they sent all of the photos they had, none of the ones without tack were suitable.
-It is extremely difficult to remove tack when painting or drawing.
+It can be extremely difficult to remove tack when painting or drawing.
 As soon as you start changing things, there is a possibility the artwork can move away from ‘your horse’ and not feel right or structured.

-This is imporant when a horse is wearing wearing tack as to the position of the mouth, to when the tack is removed.
 There are changes in the structure of the face, only slight, but its there.
 So in this instance, without other reference, we were unable to create a portrait without tack.

 The photo that they loved however, the one Nicholas used as reference, was a wonderful photo and perfect for a portrait.
 It was a good compromise I think and I hope you all agree too.

 Horse Oil Portrait of Schnapps